 Crop Provisions - The part of the policy that contains the specific provisions of insurance for each insured crop.

-Crop year - The period of time within which the insured crop is normally grown and is designated by the calendar year in which the crop is normally harvested.
+Crop year - The period of time within which the insured crop is normally grown and designated by the calendar year in which the crop is normally harvested.
+Dollar amount of protection per acre - The percentage of coverage selected by you multiplied by the maximum protection per acre specified in the actuarial documents for the crop, practice, and type.
+The dollar amount of protection per acre is shown on your Summary of Protection.

-Expected county revenue - The revenue contained in the actuarial documents, on which your coverage for the crop year is based.
-This revenue is determined by multiplying the expected county yield by the expected price.

-Expected county yield - The yield contained in the actuarial documents on which your coverage for the crop year is based.
+Expected county yield - The yield contained in the actuarial documents, on which your coverage for the crop year is based.
 This yield is determined using historical NASS county average yields, as adjusted by FCIC.